 Burke also serves as a fellow at EdChoice, the namesake foundation of Milton and Rose Friedman, on the national advisory board of Learn4Life, a network of public charter schools serving “opportunity youth,” on the board of the Educational Freedom Institute, on the advisory board of the Independent Women’s Forum’s Education Freedom Center, and as a Trustee of Choice Media.

 In 2022, Burke was honored to receive The Heritage Foundation's President's Award for striving to build an enduring organization.
 In 2015, Burke won Heritage’s prestigious W. Glenn and Rita Ricardo Campbell Award in recognition of her work fighting for expanded education choice options.
 The award is given annually to a policy expert who has made “an outstanding contribution to the analysis and promotion of a free society.”

-Burke holds a bachelor's degree in politics from Hollins University in Roanoke, Va., and a master of teaching degree in foreign language education from the University of Virginia.
-She pursued her PhD in education policy and research methods at George Mason University, where she examined the intersection of education choice and institutional theory.
+Burke holds a bachelor's degree in Politics from Hollins University in Roanoke, VA, and a master of teaching degree in Foreign Language Education from the University of Virginia.
+She earned her Ph.D. in Education Policy from George Mason University, where she examined the intersection of education choice and institutional theory.